teki-corp/teki-marketing/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Contact Us
+For business inquiries, please reach out to:
+- Email: contact@tekicorp.com
+- Phone: (555) 123-4567
+- Location: Silicon Valley, CA

+## Development

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) and modern web technologies to ensure optimal performance.

 ## Learn More